novaleafoahu/leafyvillage_portfolio/content/project/watermelon/index.md

 | ----------- | --------- | ------- | ------ |        --------- | ----|
 | **add K lbs per acre**      | 160   | 120       | 80      | 40    | 0       | 0 |

-Taking average values for P and K we can use N 100 P 80 K 80 per acre (aka 43560 square feet).
+Taking average values for P and K we can use, per acre (i.e. 43560 square feet).:

- <mark> **Scaled down to a 100 SF garden, the values are:** </mark>

- - 0.23 lbs Nitrogen,
- - 0.19 lbs Phosphorus,
- - 0.19 lbs of Potassium.
+* N 100 lbs
+* P 80 lbs
+* K 80 lbs

 Now that we know the weight in lbs required of each NPK value, next is to determine the amount of fertilizer equivalent.